dstulle/chinese-vocable-trainer/README.md

-# chinese-vocable-trainer
+# Chinese Vocable Trainer

-This is an old Project from 2007
+This is an old project from 2007